강의

 Reasons why it should be handled well

 TRACE32 is a widely used hardware debugger and program worldwide.
 Particularly in MCU development, TRACE32 is not only a hardware debugger but also a development environment with SDK characteristics.
-Especially large corporations (Samsung, Hyundai Motor, SK) and global semiconductor companies (Qualcomm, NXP, Infineon) use TRACE32 as a standard tool in the MCU development stage.
+Especially large corporations (Samsung, Hyundai Motor, SK) and global semiconductor companies (Qualcomm, NXP, Infineon) use TRACE32 as a standard tool in MCU development stages.
 Therefore, for career advancement, learning how to use TRACE32 for MCU developers is not simply a choice, but an essential competency required in practical work.

 This lecture explains how MCU developers can effectively use TRACE32.

-The reason for creating this course
+The reason for creating the course

 • Administrator's perspective: Even when we purchase TRACE32 licenses for developers, they don't use them effectively.
 (Reason: Developers don't know how to properly utilize TRACE32)